mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 This means that the given type can be also `undefined`, or not specified if assigned to a field of an [object](#objects).

-Optional types can be defined wrapping other Mondrian types:
+Optional types can be defined by wrapping other Mondrian types:

 ```ts showLineNumbers
 // These definitions are equivalent